Frequently Asked Questions

-The quickest way to receive your refund is by direct deposit to a checking or savings account, including an individual retirement arrangement.
-However, you need a U.S. account to request direct deposit.
-If you do not have a U.S. account, or do not choose to receive your refund via direct deposit, a check will be mailed to the address you provided on your tax return.
+The quickest way to receive your refund is by direct deposit to a U.S. checking or savings account.
+If you do not have a U.S. bank account, or do not choose to receive your refund via direct deposit, a check will be mailed to the address you provided on your tax return.

 I received a letter from the IRS, what should I do?

 Do not panic.
 It is very rare for our clients to receive a letter from the IRS other than for a refund.
 When a client receives a letter that is not about a refund, it is usually due to an error on the IRS part or because the taxpayer did not provide us with all their income information.
 Send us a copy of the letter so that we may check what the issue is and respond to the IRS if necessary.

 Yes.
 Each and every taxpayer has a set of fundamental rights they should be aware of when dealing with the IRS.
 Below, you can explore your rights and our obligations to protect them: